 Please provide a concise overview of the project, i.e. be as succinct as possible and as comprehensive as necessary (i.e. max.
 1 page).
-This short description should give an overview of the project, focusing on the issues that are important to understand the overall design of the research.
+This short description should give an overview of the project, focusing on the issues that are important to understand the overall design of the research for which ethical approval is being sought.
 Please include the most relevant literature references for the 'state of knowledge'.